trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

     bin/launcher start

-Alternatively, it can be run in the foreground, with the logs and other output being written to stdout/stderr (both streams should be captured if using a supervision system like daemontools):
+Alternatively, it can be run in the foreground, with the logs and other output written to stdout/stderr.
+Bboth streams should be captured if using a supervision system like daemontools:

 .. code-block:: none